-Art at Key Stage 3

 Term 2: Our spring term is again split up into two different projects; printmaking and Ceramics.
 Pupils will be exploring a specific theme from which they will create designs that can be used to produce prints and ceramic work.
 They will learn how to create print backgrounds along with a variety of printmaking techniques such as polyprinting, Collograph, Monoprinting and lino.
 In ceramics our year 8 pupils will learn basic clay based techniques including slab work, coiling, engraving and decoration.
 They will use these skills to design and create a final ceramics piece based on the project theme.

-Term 3: In the final term our pupils will design and create work based on the selected theme.
+Term 3: Design and Make art challenge.
+In the final term our pupils will design and create work based on the selected theme.
 In the past students have produced a wide range of 2D and 3D work which is displayed.
 Previous themes have included Nostalgia, The Circus, Planet Love and various cultures.

 Mini GCSE Project